LeVarga/iRclone/rclone/docs/content/cache.md

 #### --cache-rps

-Limits the number of requests per second to the source FS (-1 to disable)
+Limits the number of requests per second to the source FS (-1 to disable).

 This setting places a hard limit on the number of requests per second that cache will be doing to the cloud provider remote and try to